-The Company maintains an accrual for the cost to complete home service plan claims when the total amount of the claims is not yet known.
-The estimate is determined using an internal analysis based on current claims and historical claims experience, and an analysis performed by a third-party actuary using generally accepted actuarial methods that incorporate cumulative claims experience and information provided by the Company.
+The Company maintains an accrual for the cost to complete home warranty claims when the ultimate cost of the claims is not yet known.
+The estimate is determined using an internal analysis based on current claims and historical claims experience.
+In addition, the Company engages a third-party actuary to develop an independent estimate of the ultimate costs using generally accepted actuarial methods that incorporate cumulative claims experience and information provided by the Company.
 The Company regularly reviews its estimates of claims costs and adjusts the estimates, as needed.

-We identified the accrual for home service plan claims as a critical audit matter because estimating the cost to complete home service claims involves significant estimation by management due to the subjectivity involved in determining loss development factors for outstanding claims, including the impact of underlying business changes and market trends on the ultimate costs.
-This required a high degree of auditor judgment and an increased extent of effort, including the need to involve our actuarial specialists, when performing audit procedures to evaluate the reasonableness of the accrual for home service plan claims as of December 31, 2022.
+We identified the accrual for home warranty claims as a critical audit matter because estimating the cost to complete home warranty claims involves significant estimation by management due to the subjectivity involved in determining loss development factors for outstanding claims, including the impact of underlying business changes and market trends on the ultimate costs.
+This required a high degree of auditor judgment and an increased extent of effort, including the need to involve our actuarial specialists, when performing audit procedures to evaluate the reasonableness of the accrual for home warranty claims as of December 31, 2023.

-Our audit procedures related to the home service plan claims accrual included the following, among others:
+Our audit procedures related to the home warranty claims accrual included the following, among others:

-- We tested the operating effectiveness of controls over the home service plan claims accrual, including those over the Company's internal analysis to project the ultimate costs associated with settling each claim as well as oversight of the actuary and related assumptions.
-Additionally, we tested the operating effectiveness over the controls covering the completeness and accuracy of the claims data underlying the accrual process. - We compared management's prior periods assumptions of expected development to actual development during the current year and subsequent period to identify potential bias in the determination of the home service plan claims accrual. - With the assistance of our actuarial specialists: - We evaluated the methods and assumptions used by management to estimate the home service plan claims accrual. - We developed independent estimates of the home service plan claims accrual and compared our estimate to management's estimate. - We tested the underlying data that served as the basis for the Company's internal analysis and their actuary's analysis, including historical claims, to ensure that the inputs to the estimates were complete and accurate.
+- We tested the operating effectiveness of controls over the home warranty claims accrual, including those over the Company's internal analysis to project the ultimate costs associated with settling each claim as well as oversight of the actuary and related assumptions.
+Additionally, we tested the operating effectiveness over the controls covering the completeness and accuracy of the claims data underlying the accrual process. - We compared management's prior periods assumptions of expected development to actual development during the current year and subsequent period to identify potential bias in the determination of the home warranty claims accrual. - With the assistance of our actuarial specialists: - We evaluated the methods and assumptions used by management to estimate the home warranty claims accrual. - We developed independent estimates of the home warranty claims accrual and compared our estimate to management's estimate. - We tested the underlying data that served as the basis for the Company's internal analysis and their actuary's analysis, including historical claims, to ensure that the inputs to the estimates were complete and accurate.

-/s/ Deloitte & Touche LLP Memphis, Tennessee March 1, 2023
+/s/ Deloitte & Touche LLP Memphis, Tennessee February 28, 2024